 Between years 1 and 2, MCRS students are encouraged to find summer internships that allow them to explore aspects of conservation and restoration related to their particular interests.
+Students are responsible for securing their own internships positions.

-The internship is designed to provide students with the opportunity to:
+Internships can provide students with the opportunity to:

 - Examine real world environmental problems